Club Atlético Vélez Sarsfield: The beginning

 Vélez foundation dates back to the last days of 1909, when rain interrupted an informal football game played near the Vélez Sarsfield railway station of the Buenos Aires Western Railway, which served the barrio of Vélez Sársfield, named after jurist Dalmacio Vélez Sarsfield (Vélez Sarsfield station is in Floresta barrio and was renamed Floresta station in 1944).
 Three of the young men whose game got interrupted, Julio Guglielmone, Martín Portillo and Nicolás Marín Moreno, sheltered in the station and discussed the possibility of founding a football club to practice the sport more seriously.
 The club was officially founded on 1 January 1910, in Marín Moreno's house.
 The founders decided to call the new club Club Atlético Argentinos de Vélez Sarsfield (lit.
 'Argentines of Vélez Sarsfield Athletic Club'), and appointed Luis Barredo as their first chairman.

+Dalmacio Vélez Sarsfield was a descendant of the Irish patriot and exile Patrick Sarsfield, 1st Earl of Lucan, from whom the name Sarsfield is derived.
+Like their Buenos Aires rivals, Boca Juniors, the Vélez Sarsfield sports club hence trace their roots to an Irish connection from an era when the Irish Argentines community, including Dalmacio, was at its zenith.

-They also decided to form two teams (one for the Argentine third division and the other for the fourth) and chose to sport white shirts, that were easy to obtain for everyone.
+The founders of Vélez Sarsfield sports club chose to form two teams (one for the Argentine third division and the other for the fourth) and chose to sport white shirts, that were easy to obtain for everyone.
 In 1912, however, the directive board decided to change the uniform to navy blue shirts and white shorts.
 Vélez Sarsfield first home ground was a piece of land located between the streets of Ensenada, Provincias Unidas (currently Juan Bautista Alberdi), Mariano Acosta and Convención (currently José Bonifacio).
 This block is in Floresta barrio, where it meets Vélez Sársfield and Parque Avellaneda barrios.